maik97/wacky-envs/README.md

 Create your own custom reinforcement learning environments (or check out the prebuilt envs).
 With it's modular approach `wacky-envs` makes the implementation of reinforcement learning environments easy and flexible - without restricting you!

-See the [documentation](https://wacky-envs.rtfd.io) for a detailed explanation on creating your own agents with `wacky-rl`.
+See the [documentation](https://wacky-envs.rtfd.io) for a detailed explanation on creating your own environments with `wacky-rl`.

 ## Installation